elimirks/b64/README.md

 To compile or run, you'll need to have the GNU assembler (`as`) and GNU linker (`ld`) installed.

+The generated assembly isn't great, but it supports everything in the original B.

 ## Using b64
 Run `-h` for help:
 ```